 So, you’re having a wedding!
 And you want to serve alcohol.
 Finally a fun part of wedding planning!
 Also, confusing, and potentially expensive.
-Questions about alcohol (what kinds? how much? where do I buy it?) are some of the questions I get asked the most by my clients, because if you’ve never thrown a party for a hundred or more people, all of a sudden providing them with libations can feel overwhelming.
+Questions about alcohol (what kinds? how much? where do I buy it? do you have a wedding alcohol calculator?) are some of the questions I get asked the most by my clients, because if you’ve never thrown a party for a hundred or more people, all of a sudden providing them with libations can feel overwhelming.

 This post is framed around providing your own alcohol for your wedding, whether you’re working with a caterer who will be serving it, hiring a freelance bartender and/or college student to serve it, or just doing a self-serve bar in the backyard.
 Before we get into it, I just want to confirm that yes, it is totally okay to have a dry wedding.
 If your crowd is not used to dry weddings they may grumble a little bit, but seriously, they can go get a drink after they leave.